doncandela/mgah/mgah.md

     - **Calculating bond vectors from differences of node positions.**  candela-21 GPU is 3.6 times faster and A100 GPU is 81 times faster than candela-21 CPU (so using GPUs A100 is 22 times faster than candela-21).
     - **Calculating node forces by summing bond forces.**  candela-21 GPU is 2.1 times faster and A100 GPU is 83 times faster than candela-21 CPU (so using GPUs A100 is 39 times faster than candela-21).
+    - **Operations on larger sparse matrices.** For operations on sparse matrices with $10^7$ elements (ten times bigger than in the table above), the advantage of using a GPU over a CPU were somewhat bigger than with $10^6$ elements.

   - **Comparison of available GPUs** using **float32** and **candela-21 GPU** as reference: